-I would be stuck in traffic at a stoplight and feel like I was picking up on everyone’s insecurities and their anxieties.
-Sometimes, it felt slightly suffocating.
-Other times, I felt a sense of sadness thinking about how this is not the way people should be feeling on a daily basis.
+I began to notice almost exactly a year ago that being around a lot of strangers drove me a tad crazy.
+I would be stuck in traffic at a stoplight and feel like I was picking up on everyone’s insecurities, worries, and anxieties.
+It felt pretty suffocating.
+Other times, it triggered a sense of sadness within in thinking about how this is not the way people should be feeling on a daily basis.
 On one of my worst days, I was alone on the beach surrounded by lots of families and tourists who were on vacation.
-Instead of sensing joy or peace, it seemed like many of the people were grouchy and miserable.
+Instead of sensing joy or peace on this beautiful summer day, it seemed like many of the people around me were grouchy and miserable.
 The energy got so intense that I felt like either pulling my hair out or grabbing all my belongings and running a mile away from those people.

-Lately, I’ve begun to notice again that crowds can stir up strange emotions in me.
-Recently I walked into a busy restaurant with my boyfriend to grab some lunch, and I immediately felt uneasy and suffocated while standing in line.
+But lately, I’ve begun to notice that crowds can stir up strange emotions in me.
+Recently I walked into a busy restaurant with my boyfriend to grab some lunch, and I immediately felt extremely uneasy and suffocated while standing in line.
 There was loud music and a high amount of energy in the room.
 I tried to tune out everything, but I felt like I was becoming emotional and needed to leave to avoid the awkwardness of ordering food with tears streaming down my face.
 I told my boyfriend that I needed to step out, so he followed me.
 My eyes were filling with tears before I could even sit down on the bench outside.
 I was as confused as my boyfriend was as to why I started to cry.
 I could not explain it, but I felt so much better once I got out of that environment.
-The old me might have felt annoyed by all the noise and people, but I would have tolerated it just fine.
+The old me might have felt slightly annoyed by all the noises and people, but I know I would have tolerated it just fine.

-I have become friends with a woman who has been experiencing issues extremely similar to mine.
-She is very familiar with chronic fatigue and the inability to be among a crowd of people.
-It makes me wonder if we are being affected by empath sickness since we are both so deeply affected by the pain and suffering of the world and the city where we live.
+Lately, I feel so turned off by crowds that I want to get away from living in a city.
+Living in a small, rural area seems healthier and more tolerable at this point.
+I have become friends with a woman who has been experiencing issues extremely similar to mine, and she has also grown weary of this area where we live.
+She is very familiar with chronic fatigue and the inability to be among crowds of people.
+It makes me wonder if we are being affected to some degree by empath sickness since we are both so deeply affected by the pain and suffering of the world and the city where we live.
 She is greatly affected by the destruction of trees and the environment, while I feel so much frustration and sadness about the deterioration of human health and our food supply, along with the control systems being exerted onto us.

-Whatever issue bothers you the most, it is far from easy to carry the burden of knowing what is happening and caring so much about it while so many others prefer to stay in denial of our problems.
+If you are an empath, I’m sure you know how burdensome it can be to feel more and be more conscious than the average person.
+Whatever issue bothers you most, it is far from easy to carry the burden of knowing what is happening and caring so much about it while so many others prefer to stay in denial of our problems.
 This is from an article titled “Physical Symptoms of an Empath“:

 The biggest problem is that the Earth is sick and in pain, and under a constant barrage of attack and torture.
 Those who harm the Earth do not feel her pain, but people with empathic ability bear the burden of being overly sensitive in an insensitive world, and therefore have a hard time living here.
 You cannot cut off from your feelings, nor can you armor yourself against them, because numbness is not healing and does not make things better (even if it seems blissfully tempting).
 The physical symptoms of an empath that you experience are a reminder that you are a healer, and that empathy is a healing gift.
 Receive the divine healing light from your Source above, let it nourish you, fill you and protect you, then send it out to all who need it, including the Earth.
 And remember to send love and gratitude to the Earth with each and every breath, because she needs it desperately.